drdhaval2785/collatex_critical/README.md

    * Less than 10 witnesses: `1.txt`, `2.txt`, `3.txt` …
    * 10 or more witnesses: `01.txt`, `02.txt`, `03.txt` …
 3. **File order indicates descending precedence** (first file = highest authority).
+4. Make sure that collatex-tools/1.7.1/collatex-tools-1.7.1.jar is in the same folder as generate.sh file.

 ---